mr-mig/booklist/README.md

 You Don’t Know About How Others See You [📖](https://www.goodreads.com/book/show/589937.First_Impressions)
 - [ ] Quitter: Closing the Gap Between Your Day Job & Your Dream Job [📖](https://www.goodreads.com/book/show/10836740-quitter)
 - [ ] ⭐️ Do The Work [📖](https://www.goodreads.com/book/show/10645233-do-the-work)
+- [ ] Quiet: The Power of Introverts in a World That Can't Stop Talking [📖](https://www.goodreads.com/book/show/8520610-quiet)

 ## Social Skills
 - [x] ️‼️ **Difficult Conversations: How to Discuss What Matters Most** [📖](https://www.goodreads.com/book/show/774088.Difficult_Conversations)